 When it comes to supporting your team, care is your superpower.

 When your team is feeling the pressure, it’s an opportunity to practise generative leadership with them.
-Take the time to listen to their narrative, exercise your empathy muscles and try to understand the situation through the lens of their different roles.
+Take the time to listen to their narrative.
+Exercise your empathy muscles.
+Try to understand the situation through the lens of their different roles.
 This will support them in communicating their needs and feelings to you as an employer, highlighting areas where they need additional support.
 When you recognize and value all that a person does, they will feel more connected to the company.
 53% of Lifeed learners tell us this behaviour makes them feel important at work, while 56% feel they are not alone in navigating complex situations (Lifeed, 2020).

 The result?
 87% report lower stress levels and 90% feel more involved at work.
 Surely that’s a positive change that’s worth investing time in achieving.

-Signs of burnout also serve as a reminder to walk alongside your team, empowering them to see the resources and support network they have available to them.
+Signs of burnout also serve as a reminder to walk alongside your team.
+It’s a chance to empower them to see the resources and support network they have available to them.

 Transilience will become their greatest asset, becoming a driving force at work too.
 Our research shows that the more roles a person has, the stronger they become: it’s at the heart of our Life Based Learning Method.
 Perhaps there are parents in your team who are great at negotiating with their toddlers, who could use those same skills to close new sales deals for your business.
 Maybe there’s a team member who is studying alongside their work and is great at time and priority management, forming the basis of their project management skills moving forward.
 The reverse is also true: effective managers can “manage” their home life too to achieve different outcomes.
 The same soft skills can be honed, strengthened and applied across all areas of life.

 Take Siram Veolia, for example.
-They used Lifeed programs as part of their support package for their employees, with the aim of continuing to build a caring culture.
-Following the program, 90% of participants found a new way of bringing work and life together, with 80% of participants striving to become an “agent for change” in their company to highlight the value that life experiences can bring to the workplace.
+They used Lifeed programs as part of their support package for their employees.
+The idea was to continue to build a caring culture.
+Following the program, 90% of participants found a new way of bringing work and life together.
+What’s more, 80% of participants striving to become an “agent for change” in their company.
+An increasing amount of people want to highlight the value that life experiences can bring to the workplace.

 It doesn’t stop there.
-Over the past few months, 71% of their employees have seen a net improvement in time and priority management, empathy and listening skills – improving efficacy, productivity and communication across the organization.
+71% of their employees have seen a net improvement in time and priority management, empathy and listening skills.
+This has improved efficacy, productivity and communication across the organization.
 What’s more, 45% feel their manager is supportive of their work-life balance.

 Organizations can take concrete steps to preventing burnout.
 It requires managers to be alert and take note of the signs and listen to their teams.
-By helping employees to unlock their true potential, and connecting them with a support network at work, they will be able to reframe the situation and bring their whole selves to work.
-They’ll realise that their diverse dimensions actually enrich them and they no longer feel that they have to hide parts of their identity and they’ll have more energy to effectively carry out their jobs.
+By helping employees to unlock their true potential, they will be able to reframe the situation and bring their whole selves to work.
+They’ll realise that their diverse dimensions actually enrich them.
+Plus, they’ll no longer hide parts of their identity, having more energy to effectively carry out their jobs.
 All it takes is generative leaders to point them in the right direction.